HP LaptopHP Pavilion M4

 Remove this screw.

-When the palm rest removed, you can see the heat sink, cooling fan, USB board, speakers, and motherboard.
+When the palm rest is removed, you can see the heat sink, cooling fan, USB board, speakers, and motherboard.

 Speaker modules